vmware-archive/k8s-endpoints-sync-controller/README.md

     1) VPN across clusters with L3 routing if using Kubenet network plugin.
     2) on GKE, https://istio.io/docs/examples/multicluster/gke/
     3) on IBM cloud, https://istio.io/docs/examples/multicluster/icp/
-* Kubernetes API server of every cluster should be reachable to other clusters.
+* The Kubernetes API Server of every cluster should be reachable to other clusters.

 ### Build & Run

-1. Install go 1.9 or higher version
+1. Install Go 1.9 or higher version
-2. Install glide
+2. Install Glide
 3. checkout the project onto the GOPATH
 4. run *glide up* -> to import all the dependencies
 3. run *make build* -> to build the binary
-4. run *make buildimage TAG=<image_name:version>* -> to build docker image
+4. run *make buildimage TAG=<image_name:version>* -> to build the Docker image

 The executable expects kubeconfig files of the clusters to connect mounted at /etc/kubeconfigs to run in the cluster. \
 The following environment variables can be set